jmlivingston/react-components-library/README.md

-# react-components-library
+# jl-react-components-library

-## TLDR

-- `npm i`
-- `npm start`

----

 ## Summary

-The goal of this library is to provide a starting point for creating a reusable React component library with following capabilities:
+This is a starting point for developing a reusable React component library using [Storybook](https://storybook.js.org) and [Rollup](https://rollupjs.org).

+### Capabilities

 - Develop and debug - Storybook
 - Style - supports css, scss, module.css, and module.scss